ElvisTang717/Image-Processing-Optimization-on-Embedded-System/README.md

 * [Demo](#Demo)

 # Accomplishments
-* Improve image processing performance by 4.5 times faster (from 4.17 FPS to 18.41 FPS)
+* Improved image processing speed by 4.5 times faster (from 4.17 FPS to 18.41 FPS)
+* Implemented software multithreading to apply filters to specific sections of the video pixels concurrently.
+*

 # Floating Point